Staff and associate lecturers and consultants of the Centre / Knowledge Hub for HIV Surveillance in Croatia

 Kristina is a staff member at the Department of Epidemiology of the Karlovac County Institute of Public Health (KCIPH), where she works in the field of epidemiology of both infectious and chronic non-infectious diseases.
 She is also the head of the KCIH Voluntary Counselling and Testing (VCT) Centre.
 She completed a postgraduate course in Leadership and Management of Health Services at Andrija Stampar School of Public Health.
 In her thesis, she focused on the improvement of the healthcare needs assessment process in the Karlovac County.

 Kristina is also a coordinator and counsellor at a local community-based VCT centre run by Iskorak, an NGO involved in various aspects of LGBT rights, including research, education and advocacy.
-At the WHO Collaborating Centre, she is a lecturer at training courses organised in Zagreb.
+At the Centre, she is a lecturer at training courses organised in Zagreb.

 Dr Oktavija Rode, MSc